lisaguthrie/jobsearch/Training courses taken.md

     * Using Python to Access Web Data
     * Using Databases with Python
     * Retrieving, Processing, and Visualizing Data with Python
-* IBM Generative AI for Educators:
+* IBM Generative AI for Educators specialization
     * Generative AI: Introduction and Applications
     * Generative AI: Prompt Engineering Basics
     * Generative AI: Empowering Modern Education